 Yes - for Yamaha outboards and WaveRunners built after 2003

 E10 petrol has a number of negative side effects that require extra attention:

 - Aging of the fuel - The addition of ethanol in fuel means that the fuel quality deteriorates after only several months.

 - Contamination of the fuel system - Ethanol is a solvent which can attack certain material compositions (rubber and plastics) of the fuel system, causing contamination.

 - Damage to fuel hoses - Due to the solvent properties of ethanol, petrol hoses can become porous and even leak as they age and through exposure to ethanol in fuel.

-- Attracting water - Ethanol is hydroscopic and will attract moisture/water to the fuel it is blended with, which will reduce the quality of the gasoline and can lead to corrosion if fuel components.
+- Absorbs water - Ethanol is hygroscopic and will absorb moisture/water in the fuel it is blended with, which will reduce the quality of the gasoline and can lead to corrosion if fuel components.

 If you own a Yamaha motorcycle (incl. mopeds and ATVs) built before 1990 or a Yamaha outboard motor/WaveRunner built before 2003, it is recommended to only use ethanol-free ‘Super’ grade petrol e.g. Shell V-Power, BP Ultimate, Esso Synergy Supreme+ 99, Texaco Supreme and Total Excellium or equivalent, or fuels with a min.
 95 octane where higher octane fuels are not available*.

 *Due to labelling regulations, ’Super’ fuels will be labelled E5, even if the octane of the fuel is higher.
 Please check with the fuel supplier for specific information regarding their fuel products.